 A note: You should not (in most cases) share your PINs with other people.

 You can turn on device encryption on both your devices’ internal storage and on any other external drives you may be using (such as SD cards, Hard Disk Drives, Solid State Drives, and USB flash drives) to make it harder for anyone to extract data from them.

-Data stored in iOS devices like iPhone and iPad can be easily encrypted by setting up a passcode (optionally coupled with TouchID or FaceID).
+Data stored on iOS devices like the iPhone and the iPad can be easily encrypted by setting up a passcode (optionally coupled with TouchID or FaceID).

-A few Android devices (such as ones in the Pixel line and some in the Nexus line) are encrypted by default.
-Users should also be able to enable device encryption on most 3rd-party Android devices by visiting the Security (or Security & Location) section of the Settings app.
+Some Android devices (such as the ones in the Pixel line and some in the Nexus line) are encrypted by default.
+Users should also be able to enable device encryption on most 3rd-party Android devices by visiting the Security (or Security & Location) section of their Settings app.

 Windows devices can be encrypted using the built-in BitLocker feature (available to consumers as part of Windows 10 Pro, but not available to Windows 10 Home users), and macOS devices can be encrypted using FileVault, a feature that is part of the OS and available via System Preferences.